keeganasmith/TAMUHack2023/README.md

 # TAMUHack2023
-tool for calculating risk/yield of a portfolio.\
-Uses yfinance, api ninjas, and fiscaldata.treasury.gov apis.\
+tool for calculating risk/yield of a portfolio.<br/> Uses yfinance, api ninjas, and fiscaldata.treasury.gov apis.<br/>